You've reached the milestone of being married 10 years. So you figured you already got past the hardest parts in a marriage.

 But not good when it comes to determining the role each of you will play in your children's future.

 Do you want your family law attorney fighting for you to get a majority of the parenting time?
 While your spouse is left to maybe one night during the week and every other weekend?

 Is that truly what's best for your kids?
 To only see their mom or dad 14% to 28% of the time?

 It's in their best interests to see both of their parents as much as possible.
 And you know it!

 You don't need two lawyers fighting it out in court to create your parenting plan or timesharing arrangement.
 It will only destroy your children.

 When Determining Alimony:

 As previously mentioned, there are very few states in the US that have an alimony guideline.
 Making alimony difficult to determine even under the best of conditions.

-Now take this highly charged topic, throw a few bulldogs into the ring along with a complete lack of guidance and you've got a never-ending court battle that will last years.
+Now take this highly charged topic, throw a few bulldogs into the ring along with a complete lack of guidance and you've got a never-ending court battle over alimony that will last years.

 And wind up costing you more in legal bills than you would ever have paid or received in alimony.